 Professor of Assyriology

 I am an Assyriologist who focuses on the history of Mesopotamia in the first millennium BC.
 This was the time of Sargon, Nebuchadnezzar, Cyrus, and Alexander the Great - a time of great political transformations that affected an immense area from the Mediterranean to the Indus.
 I am particularly interested in the establishment of the Persian Empire in Babylonia and the reactions that this process triggered among different social groups.
 My ERC Starting Grant project evaluated the Babylonian context of the Judean deportees who returned home after the fall of Babylon to build the Second Temple of Jerusalem.
-Currently, I am leading an ERC Consolidator Grant project on the Persian Empire and since January 2018, I am Director of the Netherlands Institute of the Near East.
+Currently, I am leading an ERC Consolidator Grant project on the Persian Empire.
+In 2018 and 2019, I served as Director of the Netherlands Institute of the Near East.